data-manavpatil/WebElements/README.md

-# Basic Web Designing Projects
+# Web development components

-Welcome to "Basic Web Designing Projects" on GitHub!
-This repository is dedicated to beginner-friendly web design projects designed for learning.
+Welcome to "Web development components" on GitHub!
+This repository is dedicated to beginner-friendly web devlopment components projects designed for learning.
 Dive into interactive web solutions with simple interfaces and functionalities, engage with the code, and enjoy the journey of learning web development!

 ## Overview